You can validate your OCDS documents at standard.open-contracting.org/review/.

 The OCDS validator can provide an automated pass/fail check on whether data is valid at 3 ☆ level.

 Conformance involves a detailed check on whether OCDS terms are being used correctly.
 For example, are you following the field definitions and guidance when entering data, and mapping to the OCDS structure.
 Conformance involves a human check on how fields are being used, and which extensions to the schema you are using.

 The OCDS validator provides feedback that can be used to make an initial judgment on conformance.
-A full judgment requires expert input.
+A full judgment involves expert input.